Thank you for your interest in offering an internship opportunity with our students!

 A quality internship posting offers the student:

 - An opportunity to participate from the beginning; the internship posting should clearly state the learning goals.
-Internships are meant to be educational experiences, not a chance to get the extra work done without hiring paid staff.
+Internships are meant to be educational experiences, not a chance to get extra work done without hiring paid staff.

 - A well-defined position description; detail what the intern's duties will be.
 When it comes to student intern success, your detailed and specific internship posting makes all the difference.